-Prison Island: This small island had been used by a wealthy Arab to house his slaves.
+This small island had been used by a wealthy Arab to house his slaves.
 The British built a prison here, but it was never used as such.
-Instead it was used to quarantine passengers of ships in which there may have been an outbreak of an infectious disease.
+Instead, it was used to quarantine passengers of ships in which there may have been an outbreak of an infectious disease.
 Prison Island is now home to a colony of turtles.
-Prison Island is reached in 20 minutes by dhow from Stone Town.
+It only takes 20 minutes to get there by dhow from Stone Town.

-Kizimkazi, an hour from Stone Town, is our base for a two hour trip by dhow searching for bottle nosed and spinner dolphins.
+Just an hour away from Stone Town, this is the base for a two hour trip by dhow searching for bottle nosed and spinner dolphins.

-There are also walking tours around Stone Town including the Spice Tour and the Freddie Mercury Tour (the Queen vocalist was born and lived in Zanzibar).
+Take a stroll around Stone Town, including the Spice Tour and the Freddie Mercury Tour (the Queen vocalist was born and lived in Zanzibar).

 - Stone Town